 Self-care is the deliberate allocation of time to activities that support our mental, emotional, and physical health.
 It is an essential component of a whole existence, not merely a passing phase or flashy add-on.
-The need for self-care is highlighted by the staggering 90% of Americans who express concern about the mental health of our country.
+The need for self-care is clear.
+A shocking 90% of Americans worry about the mental health of our country.

-In this blog post, we’ll dive deeper into the intertwined relationship between self-care and mental well-being, offering tangible steps to seamlessly weave these practices into your everyday life.
+In this blog post, we will explore the strong link between self-care and mental health.
+We will provide simple steps to easily include these practices in your daily life.
 So, let’s journey together towards a healthier, more balanced you.

 Types of Self-Care Practices